openlattice/openlattice-help-site-old/_guides/integrations-3.md

       writeUrl: "jdbc:postgresql://athena.openlattice.com:30001/YOUR_DATABASE_NAME_HERE?ssl=true&sslmode=require"
       writeDriver: org.postgresql.Driver
       writeTable: <name of table copy that will be put on OpenLattice server>
-      hikari:
+      properties:
-        user: "<your_username to your OpenLattice database>"
+        username: "<your_username to your OpenLattice database>"
         password: "<your_password to your OpenLattice database>"
 ```